 Eligibility Criteria

 This section describes the system information and certified wattage values that must be used to estimate energy and peak savings from lighting systems installed as part of the Texas utility energy efficiency programs.
 The fixture codes and the demand values listed in the Table of Standard Fixture Wattages are used to calculate energy and demand savings for lighting efficiency projects.

+Existing lighting fixtures must be removed or demolished in place after retrofit to count towards reduced pre-install wattage.
+Existing lighting fixtures that remain operable after retrofit should be listed in both the pre- and post-retrofit lighting inventory.